 AP Seminar resource requirements:

-- The school ensures that each student and teacher has access to appropriate instructional resources (i.e., library and research databases, the internet, college-level texts, presentation software) and technology.
+- The school ensures that each student and teacher has access to appropriate instructional resources and technology (i.e., library and research databases, the internet, college-level texts, presentation software).

 - The school ensures that each participating student is provided computer and internet access for completion of course requirements.

 The list below shows examples of textbooks that meet the curricular requirements of AP Seminar.
-The lists below are not exhaustive and the texts listed should not be regarded as endorsed, authorized, recommended, or approved by the College Board.
+The list is not exhaustive and the texts listed should not be regarded as endorsed, authorized, recommended, or approved by College Board.
 Not using a book from this list does not mean that a course will not receive authorization.
-Syllabi submitted as part of the AP Course Audit process will be evaluated holistically, with textbooks considered along with supplementary, supporting resources to confirm that the course as a whole provides students with the content delineated in the curricular requirements of the AP Course Audit.
-More textbooks than those listed below may be appropriate for the AP Seminar course.
-However, schools should make every effort to acquire textbooks no older than ten years old for use in this course.
+Syllabi submitted as part of the AP Course Audit process will be evaluated holistically, with textbooks considered along with supplementary resources to confirm that the course as a whole provides students with the content delineated in the curricular requirements of the AP Course Audit.
+More textbooks/handbooks than those listed below may be appropriate for the AP Seminar course.
+However, schools should make every effort to acquire textbooks/handbooks no older than ten years old for use in this course.
 In addition, disciplinary style guidelines change frequently and teachers are advised to consult the most recent style guide for a particular discipline (e.g., Chicago, MLA, APA, etc.).
 While every effort is made to keep this list current, it can take a few months for newly published titles and revised editions to be reviewed.